vignesh-naik-720/Liandrin/README.md

-🎙️ Real-Time Conversational AI Assistant
+# Liandrin : Time-travelling Conversational AI Assistant

 This project is a real-time voice-based conversational AI assistant built with FastAPI, WebSockets, and modern AI services.
 It lets users speak with the assistant using their microphone, transcribes speech in real-time, generates AI-driven responses, and streams back natural-sounding audio responses.
 Think of it as a two-way voice conversation with an AI, powered by:
 AssemblyAI for real-time transcription (STT)

-Google Gemini for large language model (LLM) responses

-Murf for text-to-speech (TTS)
+Google Gemini for large language model (LLM) responses Murf for text-to-speech (TTS)

-News API + SerpAPI (optional integrations for context/data retrieval)

-The entire pipeline runs in real-time, handling audio streaming, AI response generation, and audio playback seamlessly.
+News API + SerpAPI (optional integrations for context/data retrieval) The entire pipeline runs in real-time, handling audio streaming, AI response generation, and audio playback seamlessly.

 🚀 Features